IshaanKarvir/bioacoustic-detection/README.md

 A pre-trained model and API for detecting humpback whale vocalizations in hydrophone recordings.

+(TODO: Add high-level description of the task and how this codebase accomplishes it.
+Link to relevant papers in object detection / nueral networks.
+Provide an example workflow from input files to detections and performance evaluations.)

 ## Organization

 The bioacoustic-detection package is organized with all of the source code in `src/bioacoustic_detection`, executable scripts in `scripts/`, and tests in `tests/`.
 Nearly all of the interesting code will be contained in the package's source code while the executable scripts are only meant to provide a convenient command line interface (CLI) for using the package.
 The bioacoustic-detection package itself is composed of: